An old olive tree with characteristic twisted trunk.

-Olive-trees vary very much in size and the quantity of fruit yielded annually by each tree ranges from 10 pounds to over 100 pounds or more.
-Exceptional trees will give as much as 300 pounds of olives a year.
+Olive-trees vary very much in size and the quantity of fruit yielded annually by each tree ranges from 10 lb to over 100 lb or more.
+Exceptional trees will give as much as 300 lb of olives a year.

 The very best oil, called extra virgin oil, is prepared from specially selected, fully ripe fruit.
 Probably the old method of pressing by hand yields the best oil of all; it is still used on farms in Italy, but this oil is a luxury product, made only for home consumption, and never produced in quantity for export.
 It is important to separate the oil from the residue as quickly as possible; otherwise it may go rancid, due to the formation of fatty acids.

 For commercial production of oils the fruit is picked before it is quite ripe.
 The first pressing produces good quality oil.
 After this the pulp is pressed again with hot water; in ancient times oil produced in this way burned in lamps, and it is still called 'lampante'.
 Nowadays it is refined chemically and usually blended with first-quality oil for sale and export.

 The pulp can be pressed yet again with the aid of chemical solvents; the oil that results from this process is used mostly for making soap.

 Natural olive oil is very nutritious and digestible.
 The best quality is used almost entirely for human consumption: in salads, for cooking, and for preserving foods, especially fish.
 In the countries where natural olive oil is produced it largely takes the place of the animal fats used for cooking elsewhere.